AB763 Blackface Amp Model Differences

 2 preamp gain stages, Tremolo, 4x6L6, Head Cab Version of Twin Reverb

 The Showman amps use a solid state rectifier for a firmer low end and more clean headroom.
 They put out about 85 watts of power like the Twin Reverb.
-The Single Showman is designed for a single 8 ohm speaker load and was typically mated to a single 15 inch speaker in a matching closed back extension cab.
-The Dual Showman uses a 4 ohm speaker load and was usually paired with a matching 2x15 extension cab with dual 8 ohm speakers wired in parallel.
+The Single Showman is designed for a single 8 ohm speaker load and was typically mated to a single 12 or 15 inch speaker in a matching closed back extension cab.
+The Dual Showman uses a 4 ohm speaker load and was paired with a matching 2x15 extension cab with dual 8 ohm speakers wired in parallel.
 The extra 15 inch speaker made the Dual Showman a much louder amp.
+You can of course pair a Single Showman with a 2x15 cab with two 16 ohm speakers wired in parallel for an 8 ohm load and get the same tone and volume as the Dual Showman.

 Note this schematic is for both the Single and Dual Showman--see boxes at right.
 The Single Showman uses a 47 ohm NFB Tail Resistor while the Dual uses a 100 ohm to compensate for it's lower voltage output.
 Also note the 500pF phase inverter input coupling cap which was most likely used to reduce bass frequencies into the Fender closed back extension cabs which exhibit extended bass response compared to open back combo cabs.
 The smaller cap would also tend to tighten up the overdrive tone.
 All the AB763 head cabs used this smaller cap.